 The following are the most important elements and sections that an online English lesson plan should contain.

-Objectives
+Lesson Objectives

 Every ESL online class lesson plan should have well-defined objectives, which are the measurable goals of your lesson and what your students need to achieve.
 Based on the target language you aim to teach, clearly identify what your learners will be able to do by the end of the class.
-These objectives will be your guide as you choose the content and activities for each lesson.
+These objectives will guide you as you choose the content and activities for each lesson.
 At the end of the class, you can look back at your objectives to see if they’ve been met.

 Timing